MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Recommendation details panel

-The recommendation details panel shown in the image below provides a more detailed view with inline, actionable insights.
+The recommendation details panel shown in the following image provides a more detailed view with inline, actionable insights.
 Here’s a detailed breakdown of the panel's components:

-- **Type**: Indicated by an exclamation mark in a triangle, showing that this is a warning or alert.
+- **Type**: Indicated by an exclamation mark in a triangle, showing that this recommendation is a warning or alert.
-- **Title**: "Work queue SLA at risk" – this provides a concise title of the issue.
+- **Title**: "Work queue SLA at risk" – this value provides a concise title of the issue.
-- **Refresh frequency**: "HOURLY" – this specifies the refresh frequency of the recommendation data.
+- **Refresh frequency**: "HOURLY" – this value specifies the refresh frequency of the recommendation data.
 - **Recommendation timestamp**: Shows the date when the recommendation was generated.
 - **Recommendation details**: Provides context and specifics about the recommendation, including an explanation and suggested actions.
 - **Corrective actions or guidance**: Specific actions recommended to mitigate the issue.
 - **Call to action or details**: Provides buttons for immediate actions or for further details.
-- **Affected artefact details**: A table or chart listing affected recommendation artifacts such as flows, work queues, machines etc.
+- **Affected artifact details**: A table or chart listing affected recommendation artifacts such as flows, work queues, machines etc.

 :::image type="content" source="media/automation-center/recommendation-details-panel.png" alt-text="Screenshot of a recommendation details panel on automation center overview page." lightbox="media/automation-center/recommendation-details-panel.png":::